 4) Sign Up For Online Survey Sites.

-There are online survey sites (e-rewards and e-miles are our favorite) where you can sign up to earn miles and/or points for taking surveys.
+There are online survey sites (e-rewards is our favorite) where you can sign up to earn miles and/or points for taking surveys.
 If you sign up through an airline’s webpage you can also earn an initial sign up bonus- for example, 250 United miles for enrolling to e-rewards through the link on united.com.

 5) Apply For New Credit Cards in Order to Earn Large Sign-Up Bonuses.